luloxi/PunkSociety/README.md

-DARTE is a Web3-based marketplace that empowers artists to mint and monetize their work as NFTs while providing collectors with unique investment opportunities.
+DARTE is a Web3 marketplace designed to empower artists by allowing them to mint, monetize, and collaborate on NFTs.
+It goes beyond simple minting by fostering a culture of creativity and connection, where artists can feature each other's work within their own, earning royalties for both the creator and those they inspire.
+This new paradigm transforms the way artists engage with each other and their audiences, creating a dynamic, sustainable income model for digital creators.

-It breaks down the barriers for artists and collectors by providing an easy-to-use platform that fosters creativity, collaboration, and sustainable income through digital art.
-The platform solves the problems of high minting costs for artists, lack of continuous royalties, and limited cross-chain interoperability, allowing for a more inclusive and connected NFT ecosystem.
+By addressing challenges such as high minting costs, lack of continuous royalties, and limited cross-chain accessibility, DARTE opens the door to a more inclusive and collaborative NFT ecosystem.

 # Technical details